jinko-core/jinko/README.md

 ## Programming in jinko

-The lib standard is currently inexistant. `0.1.0` serves as a staple release, in order to validate the design and the possibilities of the language.
+The lib standard is currently inexistent. `0.1.0` serves as a staple release, in order to validate the design and the possibilities of the language.

 ## Installation

-For now, installing jinko requires to use cargo's included package manager:
+For now, installing jinko requires the use of cargo's included package manager:

 `cargo install --git https://github.com/cohenarthur/jinko` will net you the latest version from git, using the `master` branch.
 This branch should